 Candidates are assessed in three criteria under the category of "planning for instruction".
 These include a) depth of understanding and extensive application of content, b) evidence of instructional focus, and c) includes varied instructional opportunities adapted to diverse learners.
-The mean score for items a and c were 3.5 on a 4 point scale (1-unsatisfactory, 2-needs improvement, 3-proficient, 4-exemplary).
-Item b reported a mean score of 3.17, proficient.
+Data was not available for elementary education MAT candidates.